SiDdHaRtH-0509/CLiNt-Arena/nexus-platform/README.md

 <br />

 Welcome to the **CLiNt Arena** source code!
-This platform is a next-generation Security Operations Center (SOC) designed to showcase advanced, real-time stadium analytics, biometric crowd flows, and automated AI threat detection.
+This platform is a next-generation Security Operations Center (SOC) designed to showcase advanced, real-time stadium analytics , biometric crowd flows, and automated AI threat detection.

 Whether you're looking at live crowd densities or dispatching teams for automated perimeter breaches, CLiNt Arena simulates the pulse of a massive, multi-stadium ecosystem in real-time.